-- 2. Upon completion, the graduate is prepared to function as an entry-level police officer. - 3.
-The program prepares the graduate to: - Demonstrate to the Academy Director the knowledge necessary to enter the field of law enforcement as a competent entrylevel law enforcement officer. - Be prepared for licensure testing through TCLEOSE. - Demonstrate moral and ethical values consistent with those of a law enforcement professional.
+- 1. At the end of the nine-month program, graduates will be able apply to the Texas Commission on Law Enforcement Officers Standards and Education (TCLEOSE) for licensure and sit for the TCLEOSE exam. - 2.
+Upon completion, the graduate is prepared to function as an entry-level police officer. - 3.
+The program prepares the graduate to: - Demonstrate to the Academy Director the knowledge necessary to enter the field of law enforcement as a competent entry-level law enforcement officer. - Be prepared for licensure testing through TCLEOSE. - Demonstrate moral and ethical values consistent with those of a law enforcement professional.